A reading from the gospel according to Luke 9:7-9

 9 But Herod said, “John I beheaded.
 Who then is this about whom I hear such things?”
 And he kept trying to see him.

 Herod beheaded John the Baptist.
 Now, his conscience is bothering him so much that he must be very afraid.
 The gospel reading described him as perplexed which means he is puzzled, confused or troubled.
 Why should he be?
 He is guilty and it is eating him alive.
 Such is the natural consequence of great sin.
-Yet he is not even seen as sorrowful or repentant.
+Still, he does not show any sorrow or repentance.
 May there be no more Herods in this world.

 Trying to see Jesus is not the same as trying to know Him.
 If we really want to see and know Jesus, the Holy Spirit will guide us.
 “You will seek me and find me when you seek me with all your heart.”
 (Jeremiah 29:13).
 Also in Matthew 7:7, Jesus challenges us to “ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.”